Is Janagana Registration Really Necessary? What Happens If You Skip It?

 Caste Enumeration for the First Time Since 1931

 This census will record caste data comprehensively — the first time since 1931.
-This will lead to more accurate reservation policies, better allocation of OBC quotas, and improved welfare targeting for SC/ST communities in Odisha.
-Your community's strength in numbers will determine what they receive.
+This leads to more accurate reservation policies, better OBC quotas, and improved welfare targeting for SC/ST communities in Odisha.

 🏗️

 Census data shapes roads, schools, water supply, electricity, and public transport allocation.
-Being counted means your area is on the government's radar for investment in the next 5–10 years.
+Being counted means your area is on the government's radar for investment in the next decade.

 🗳️